The 29 Best TV Shows about Hockey

 Firstly, we have Hockey: A People’s History, a 10-episode documentary series that aired as part of CBC’s documentary unit.

-Throughout its run, the series covered not just the history of hockey and how it came to be Canada’s most believed sport, but also how it has affected the country’s culture up to the present.
+Throughout its run, the series covered not just the history of hockey and how it came to be Canada’s most beloved sport, but also how it has affected the country’s culture up to the present.

 To add a more personal touch to it, it features interviews from notable individuals in the industry as well as regular people as they speak about the impact of hockey in their lives as well.